public-activity/public_activity/README.md

 ## Example

-A picture is worth a thousand words, so here is a visual representation of what this gem is about:
+Here is a simple example showing what this gem is about:

 ![Example usage](http://i.imgur.com/uGPSm.png)

-## Installation
+## First time setup

+### Gem installation

-You can install this gem as you would any other gem:
+You can install `public_activity` as you would any other gem:

     gem install public_activity

 or in your Gemfile:

     gem 'public_activity'

-## Usage
+### Database setup

-Create migration for activities (in your Rails project):
+Create migration for activities and migrate the database (in your Rails project):

     rails g public_activity:migration
     rake db:migrate

+### Model configuration

 Include `PublicActibity::Model` and add 'tracked' to the model you want to keep track of: